 A child may be incapable to solve a mathematical algebric equation but with the help and guidance of a guardian he could solve such problems and develop competency.

-Principle of Vygotsky’s work is based on : More Knowledgeable Other (MKO) and Zone of Proximal Development (ZPD).
+The principle of Vygotsky’s work is based on: More Knowledgeable Other (MKO) and Zone of Proximal Development (ZPD).

 Language skills and Vygotsky’s theory of development

-Language is an important skill for an effective communication and social interaction in children and adults.
-Adults help in transmission of knowledge and experiences to children.
-Language includes verbal and non verbal speech for an effective communication of thoughts.
+Language is an important skill for effective communication and social interaction in children and adults.
+Adults help in the transmission of knowledge and experiences to children.
+Language includes verbal and nonverbal speech for effective communication of thoughts.

 Vygotsky’s theory includes social speech which is an effective source of external communication with others.
-Secondly, it includes the private speech which is kind of self talk to oneself.
-It gives self reflection of thoughts and self direction to intellectual function.
+Secondly, it includes private speech which is a kind of self-talk to oneself.
+It gives self-reflection of thoughts and self-direction to intellectual function.
 Thirdly it includes silent inner speech.
-It is a non verbal expression of thoughts which is not communicated to others.
+It is a nonverbal expression of thoughts that is not communicated to others.
 This transition takes place after the 7 years age group.

-Children have clarity of thoughts, collaborate well, helps planning activities strategies for their social learning development and self regulation of behaviour.
+Children have clarity of thoughts, collaborate well, helps planning activities strategies for their social learning development and self-regulation of behavior.
 Private speech has a correlation with the performance of children.
-Children engaged in private speech have better problem solving abilities, imagination skills, awareness and thinking abilities.
+Children engaged in private speech have better problem-solving abilities, imagination skills, awareness, and thinking abilities.

 Drawbacks of Lev Vygotsky’s theory of cognitive development in children